Rajaneesh12345/mercor/README.md

 ## Future Updates

--  Can add image and file uploads
+-  To add image and file uploads
--  Can add video calls
+-  To add video calls
--  Can add voice calls
+-  To add voice calls
--  Can add group chats
+-  To add group chats
--  Can add emojis
+-  To add emojis

 ## Platfrom